 The Valle di Lasa valley in the Val Venosta valley is surrounded by the Lasa Mountains, a subgroup of the Ortles Alps.
 They are called Laaser Berge in German, and Monti di Lasa in Italian.
 The entire valley is integrated in the Stelvio National Park.
 The uninhabited valley is also well-known for another feature: the world-famous marble from Lasa.
 Its peaks have poetic names like Big Angel (Grande Angelo) and Little Angel (Piccolo Angelo).
 Among the high peaks there are also the Cima Vertana (3,545 m a.s.l.), the highest summit of the Lasa Mountains, Mt.
 Punta dello Scudo (3,461 m a.s.l.), a popular panorama mountain with fantastic view, and Mt.
 Punta di Lasa (3,305 m a.s.l.).

-Another popular excursion destination in this area is the Lasa di Sopra mountain hut, which is open on weekends in summer.
-It is located at 2,047 m asl beneath the Lasa Glacier, one of the largest glaciers in the Ortles Alps.
-Starting in Lasa, the hut can be reached within approx. 4 hours on foot.
-An alternative would be, to park your car at the mountain station of the Lasa light railway.
+The hiking tour to this latter peak starts in the Val Martello valley and leads in a 4-hour walk from the Stallwies tavern to the summit.
+Another popular excursion destination in this area is the Lasa di Sopra Mountain Hut, which is open at weekends in summer.
+It is located at 2,047 m a.s.l. beneath Mt.
+Vedretta di Lasa, one of the largest glaciers in the Ortles Alps.
+Starting in the village of Lasa, the hut can be reached within 4 hours on foot - the walking time will be reduced to the half by parking at the mountain station of the Lasa light railway.
 Mt.
-Grugno di Porco (2,727 m asl) and the Taitscheroi (3,139 m asl) are accessible from the Lasa di Sopra mountain hut.
+Grugno di Porco (2,727 m a.s.l.) and Mt.
+Taitscheroi (3,139 m a.s.l.) are accessible from the Lasa di Sopra Mountain Hut.